The Zoo Fence

 • For a consideration of religious divorce, please click here.

 • Image: Michelangelo’s La Pietá is at St Peter’s Basilica in Rome.
 The Italian word pietá means compassion, mercy, pity.
 There is an Italian expression, facere pietá ai sassi which, freely translated, means to make the stones weep.
 Surely Michelangelo, working on this piece of stone (Carrara marble), chose La Pietá for its name to remind us of Luke 19:40, I tell you, if these (disciples) were silent, the very stones would cry out.
-And speaking of stones, consider Vasistha’s Yoga even stones shed tears, and in an exchange about non-violence and a vegetarian diet, Ramana Maharshi’s response to a devotee who said even plants have life, So too the slabs you sit on.
+And speaking of stones, consider Vasistha’s Yoga even stones shed tears, and in an exchange about non-violence and a vegetarian diet, Ramana Maharshi’s response to a devotee who remarked to the Teacher even plants have life, So too the slabs you sit on.

 !